nhsconnect/FHIR-CDS/pages/explore/api_observation.md

       <td><code class="highlighter-rouge">0..1</code></td>
      <td>dateTime |<br>Period</td>
     <td>Clinically relevant time/time-period for observation</td>
-<td>This SHOULD be populated where available.
-If populated it MUST be a Period.</td>
+<td>This MUST be populated with a Period.
+The end of the period MAY be in the future.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">issued</code></td>